Dissipative particle systems on expanders: Few predators

 \section{Few predators}

 We conclude this part of the paper by proving Theorem \ref{thm:predator} on the predator-prey model with few predators.

 \begin{proof}[Proof of Theorem \ref{thm:predator}] We start with the lower bound.
-Similarly to the proof of Theorem \ref{thm:persistent}, we will consider a parallel system of non-interacting `fake' particles, where the particles start from, and hence remain at, independent uniformly random positions.
-We will have $2k$ fake type $A$ particles and $n-k$ fake type $B$ particles, so that with high probability we can couple the starting distributions of true and fake particles via a partial pairing between particles of the same types in the same location, so that every true type $A$ particles is paired with some fake type $A$ particle and $n/2$ true type $B$ particles are each paired with fake type $B$ particles.
-The type $A$ pairs remain paired throughout the process, whereas a fake type $B$ particle becomes unpaired if its paired true particle is eliminated.
+Similarly to the proof of Theorem \ref{thm:persistent}, we will consider a parallel system of non-interacting `fake' particles, where the fake particles start from, and hence remain at, independent uniformly random positions.
+We will have $2k$ fake predator particles and $n-k$ fake prey particles, so that with high probability we can couple the starting distributions of true and fake particles via a partial pairing between particles of the same types in the same location, so that every true predator particle is paired with some fake predator particle and $n/2$ true prey particles are each paired with fake prey particles.
+Here it is necessary to have significantly more fake particles of each type than the number of true particles we intend to pair, in order that the pairing succeeds with high probability despite the different starting distributions of true and fake particles.
+For the lower bound, we need all true predator particles to be paired, so that unpaired particles cannot destroy paired particles, but we do not need all prey particles to be paired.
+The predator pairs remain paired throughout the process, whereas a fake prey particle becomes unpaired if its paired true particle is eliminated.
 In each step, we select a particle to take a random walk step with probability proportional to its speed, where we simultaneously consider true and fake particles, but count paired particles as a single particle.
 If a pair is selected then they take the same random walk step in both systems.
 If an unpaired particle from one system is selected then the other system ignores this step.

-We note that a paired true type $B$ particle is destroyed only if its paired fake type $B$ particle meets a paired fake type $A$ particle (since all true type $A$ particles are paired).
+We note that a paired true prey particle is destroyed only if its paired fake prey particle meets a paired fake predator particle (since all true predator particles are paired).
 We define the `fake time' at any step as the total number of movements by fake particles and let $X_t$ be the number of meetings between opposite-type fake particles by fake time $t$.
-Writing $s_A,s_B$ for the speeds of the types, where $s_A+s_B=1$, at any given step when a fake particle moves, as fake particles are independent and uniformly distributed, the probability of $X_t$ increasing is at most
+Writing $s_A,s_B$ for the speeds of predators and prey respectively, where $s_A+s_B=1$, at any given step when a fake particle moves, as fake particles are independent and uniformly distributed, the probability of $X_t$ increasing is at most